-If you are hospitalized, injured, or there is a local disaster emergency in the 11 days before Election Day, you may apply for an absentee ballot.
-A board will determine your eligibilty and will send the ballot by mail or personally deliver the ballot to you.
-The completed ballot must be received by the absentee voter board no later than 6PM Election Day.
+You can apply for an emergency absentee ballot if you are hospitalized, injured, or there is a local disaster, within the 11 days before Election Day.
+The local election board will determine your eligibilty, and will then mail the ballot or personally deliver it to you.
+Your voteed ballot must be received by 6PM Election Day.

 - Emergency ballot request ends Election Day

 - Emergency ballot return deadline is 6PM Election Day

 Contact your local election office if you have questions.

 This is the statewide agency that is ultimately responsible for Indiana elections.
 You can contact them with questions, but your local election office will probably respond faster.